ichadhr/ichadhr.github.io/_posts/2014-07-19-getting-started-with-yeoman-and-grunt.markdown

 > Grunt is a task-based command line build tool for JavaScript projects.

-The Grunt ecosystem is huge and it's growing every day {% include emoji.html name="sob" %} :sob:.
+The Grunt ecosystem is huge and it's growing every day :sob:.
 With literally hundreds of plugins :skull: to choose from, you can use Grunt to automate just about anything with a minimum of effort.
 If someone hasn't already built what you need, authoring and publishing your own Grunt plugin to npm is a breeze.

 {% include image_caption.html name="gruntjs.jpg" alt="GruntJS" title="GruntJS" description="Grunt is built on Node.js, and it’s available as a package via the Node package manager (npm)." %}